3DGenomes/zedtool/README.md

 - `only_fiducials`: If set to 1, assumes all "bright spots" in the image are fiducials.
 If you want to find the fiducials automatically then set this to 0.
 - `consensus_method`: Method for determining the consensus z value for a fiducial.
 Options are 'weighted_mean' and 'median' (default).

+### **Appending another experiment**
+Done before all other operations when `concatenate_detections` is set.
+- `concatenate_detections_file`: /your/path/to/experiment.csv # file to concatenate with the current experiment
+- `concatenate_offset_file`: /your/path/to/offsets.csv # offsets to apply to the detections in the concatenate_detections_file
+The file `concatenate_offset_file` contains one row with the offsets to add.
+Aside from `image_id_col`, `time_point_col` and `x_col`, `y_col`, `z_col`, columns all values should be zero.
+The columns `image_id_col` and `time_point_col` are used to make the corresponding columns in the output file consistent.
+The columns  `x_col`, `y_col` and `z_col` are the spatial offsets _added_ to the detections in the `concatenate_detections_file`.

+### **Applying a pre-computed drift correction**
+- `drift_correction_file`: File containing drift correction values (used if `apply_drift_correction` is enabled).
+If `apply_drift_correction` is set then the drift corrections in `drift_correction_file` are applied.
+This is done directly after any concatenation of other detections but before any other processing.
+The values in the column `image_id_col` in `drift_correction_file` must match.

 ### **Computation and Plotting Options**
 You can disable/enable various processing steps and visualizations by setting these values to 0/1.
 These are listed  below in the order in which they are performed.
+- `concatenate_detections`: Concatenate all detections from concatenate_detections_file using offsets from concatenate_offset_file.
-- `apply_drift_correction`: Apply pre-made drift correction to detections.
+- `apply_drift_correction`: Apply pre-made drift corrections from `drift_correction_file` to detections.
 If `correct_detections` is set then a drift correction file is written out that can be applied to a set of detections from the same experiment.
+- `plot_detections`: Plot all detections as binned x-y images and 3D projections.
 - `mask_on_density`: Remove detections based on density in the binned image.
 Can be useful to remove background that can drag down the threshold for segmentation.
-- `save_non_fiducial_detections` Save non-fiducial detections to a separate file, `non_fiducial_detections.tsv`
 - `make_quality_metrics`: Compute quality metrics for fiducials beforecorrection.
 Quality metrics are re-computed at the end after all corrections.
-- `plot_per_fiducial_fitting`: Make debugging images showing extraction of drift correction from fiducials at each time step
 - `plot_fiducial_correlations`: Plot correlations between fiducials.
 Normally not necessary.
 Can be slow!
+- `plot_fiducials`: Plot fiducials before any correction.
 - `plot_summary_stats`: Generate summary statistics plots for detections.
-- `plot_detections`: Plot all detections as binned x-y images and 3D projections.
-- `plot_fiducials`: Plot fiducials before any correction.
+- `plot_time_point_metrics`: Plot time-point metrics of drift correction for fiducials.
+- `plot_per_fiducial_fitting`: Make debugging images showing extraction of drift correction from fiducials at each time step
 - `zstep_correct_fiducials`: Correct the z-coordinate of fiducial detections for z-step variations.
 Experimental.
-- `deltaz_correct_detections`: Correct z co-ordinate of all detections for deltaz variation
 - `drift_correct_detections`: Do fiducial-based drift correction on all detections.
 This changes the x,y,z,... columns and copies them to x_0,y_0,...
 In addition it writes a file to the output directory called `drift_correction.tsv` that contains these corrections that can be used as described above.
+- `deltaz_correct_detections`: Correct z co-ordinate of all detections for deltaz variation
 - `deconvolve_z`: Reduce variation in z using a deconvolution-like approach.
 Experimental.
-- `plot_time_point_metrics`: Plot time-point metrics of drift correction for fiducials.
+- `save_non_fiducial_detections` Save non-fiducial detections to a separate file, `non_fiducial_detections.tsv`
 ## Example Configuration File
 Options are read from a yaml configuration file supplied on the command line.
 Here is an example: